dianedouglas/JavaScript-Skeleton/README.md

 * User input from the form is taken from the HTML in a frontend JavaScript file and passed to a method coming from a backend JavaScript file which holds an exported object prototype declaration.
 * The method simply returns the input unchanged so that it can be printed to the screen with jQuery establishing that all files are connected up correctly with all dependencies included.
 * For cleanliness, a .gitignore file is included with standard files, and this README can be used as a template for a new one.
+* By running `gulp build` or `gulp build --prod` to minimize, then pushing changes to a gh-pages branch you can automatically deploy to GitHub Pages.

 ## Setup and Use